 Burpee Bibb Lettuce

-This lettuce is said to be “The sweetest bibb lettuce ever!” by Burpee.
+According to Burpee the bibb lettuce is “The sweetest bibb lettuce ever!”.
 I don’t know if that’s really measurable, but it sure has a great flavor!
-This variety takes a little longer to mature compared to others. *Tip- I thought I was having a trouble with some tip burn but realized after reading more the end of the leaves commonly are tinged brown.
+This variety takes a little longer to mature compared to others.

 Rex Lettuce